- Age: 5 years

 - Dogs: Best as only dog or with confident female

 - Exercise: Moderate

 - Fence: Must have solid fence

 Because we are all volunteers, Illinois Doberman Rescue Plus only considers approved applicants to meet our orphans in our foster homes.
 Please read our eligibility requirements and apply on our website: www.ildoberescue.com/adopt.
 After an application is submitted, additional inquiries can email firstname.lastname@example.org

 You might be wondering how we got such a wonderful boy and why he has taken so long to find his forever home.
 Henry was originally confiscated by animal control in July 2015 for being neglected in his previous home and was held as evidence in a downstate shelter until his owner was charged.
-He was released into our program in March 2016, so let’s get him adopted before his 1-year anniversary with IDR+.
-He has been flourishing in a foster home since then, and he will not let his neglectful past spoil his hopeful future.
-When he was turned into the shelter, he was very thin and had a bad experience with an aggressive dog.
-Since then, he has been leash reactive around other dogs, but his actions are out of fear.
-He doesn’t act like that when he’s not leashed.
-Henry needs a loving and patient owner to boost his confidence and show him that there is nothing to be afraid of anymore.
-For additional information and inquiries, email firstname.lastname@example.org
+There, he had a bad experience with an aggressive dog that affected him.
+He was released into our program in March 2016, and he has been thriving in a foster home for over a year.
+Henry will not let his neglectful past spoil his hopeful future.

 The biographical information provided is correct to the best of our knowledge while the animal is in our care or includes what may have been provided by a previous owner.
 We strive to be honest and accurate, but animals can change their personalities and behavior when they settle into a new home.
 IDR+ makes no guarantees based on the information we observe and provide.